JieunKwon/React_create_simpleBoard/README.md

 <img src="img/boardListAdd.PNG" width="400px">

-- Delete data by clicking X button
+- Delete data for No.2 and No.4 by clicking X button

  <img src="img/boardListDelete.PNG" width="400px">